alexandr1283/Home-work-java/README.md

-myAppSample
+myAppSample.
+java_test_App.
-This is test_applicacation
+This is test_applicacation -
-First text row
+Animal.